rostal/rostal.github.io/_projects/5_project.md

     An example of the website hosting the model for South Africa.
 The website is not yet live.
 </div>

 This work was led by EcoHealth Alliance; the Agricultural Research Council - Soil, Climate and Water; Oak Ridge National Laboratory; The University of Tennessee, Knoxville; and One Health Consulting.
 It is being completed in collaboration with our South African partners: the National Institute for Communicable Diseases; the University of Pretoria; ExecuVet; and the Agricultural Research Council - Onderstepoort Veterinary Research and Economic Analysis Unit.
-It was/is supported by the the Reducing the Threat of Rift Valley Fever through Ecology, Epidemiology and Socio-Economics (2019-2024) project funded by DTRA and An Open Source Framework for Rift Valley Fever Forecasting (2022-2027) funded by the Wellcome Trust.
+It is supported by An Open Source Framework for Rift Valley Fever Forecasting (2022-2027) (Wellcome Trust) and was partially supported by the Reducing the Threat of Rift Valley Fever through Ecology, Epidemiology and Socio-Economics (2019-2024) project (DTRA).